Women participating in a Sida-funded project, here during a meeting on microfinance in eastern Sudan.

 Cooperation for better results

-Sweden's support for long-term development has to a large extent been channeled through the World Bank funds: Multi Donor Trust Fund (MTDF), which is now being terminated.
+Sweden's support for long-term development has to a large extent been channelled through the World Bank funds: Multi Donor Trust Fund (MTDF), which is now being terminated.
 MDTF has contributed to building up the infrastructure in areas such as health and education.
 About half of our humanitarian aid goes through the Common Humanitarian Fund, CHF.

 Support for the peace process in Darfur